Mali names interim PM after wave of arrests

 Separately, a spokesman for ex-finance minister Soumaila Cisse said he too had been arrested and taken to the barracks later in the day.
 Cisse had been planning to stand as president in elections that were due to take place later this month.

-Interim President Traore said he had contacted coup leader Captain Amadou Sanogo about the arrests.
-"I immediately got in touch with Captain Sanogo to tell him that in a state where the law prevails this is not how things should be done," he said.

-Traore said the reasons for the arrests should be made known and those detained eventually released.

-There was no comment from the junta.
-Sanogo had issued a statement on state television late on Monday saying that the military was targeting several "cases", which it would pass on to the judiciary.
+There was no comment from the junta on the arrests.
+Coup leader Captain Amadou Sanogo had issued a statement on state television late on Monday saying that the military was targeting several "cases", which it would pass on to the judiciary.

 "TWO-HEADED BEAST"